liang-bo96/LiveNeuron/docs/user_guide.rst

 **Click to Navigate:**

-* Click anywhere on butterfly plot's time axis
+* Click anywhere on the time-course axis
 * Brain views instantly update to that time point
 * Precise time selection with spike indicator